patrickromeromccafferty/wetgrain/empedocles.md

 incinerate, attempting to her followers that she was a god, but leaving a<br>
 silver sandal on the crater rim; Thales falling into his well... these are the<br>
 gestures of clowns, and it takes a clown to reinvent the world, a Charlie<br>
-Chaplin, dancing with the globe in The Great Dictator—one of the most<br>
+Chaplin, dancing with the globe in *The Great Dictator*—one of the most<br>
 beautiful gestures in cinema ever—a nonverbal somatic contradiction,<br>
 choreographic statement about fascism, folly, hubris, and beauty that<br>
 surpasses the rational.
 It takes a clown to reinvent the world.
 (We can<br>